wesbragagt/wtdiff/README.md

 # WTDiff!

-Spanned from a problem I had at work while dealing with deciding what to send as part of the payload?
+Spanned from a problem I had at work while dealing with deciding what to send as part of the payload.

 Rule of thumb from experience, just send what's necessary to make the update.